yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

 itos.insert(0, '_unk_')
 ```

 We can now go and use this list to create a mapping dict from tokens to numerical values (string to integer).
-Given that our vocabulary contains only 6000 tokens, and doesn't covert all the them, we need to assign to the words / token we don't find in the list the token `_unk_`, for this we can use a default dict with a lambda function returing 0 is the token is not found in the list, and use the dict to create our train the val sets.
+Given that our vocabulary contains only 6000 tokens, and doesn't covert all the them, we need to assign to the words / token we don't find in the list the token `_unk_`, for this we can use a default dict with a lambda function returning 0 if the token is not found in the list, and use the dict to create our train and val sets.

 ```python
 stoi = collections.defaultdict(lambda:0, {v:k for k,v in enumerate(itos)})